STUDENT/PARENT HANDBOOK -

 Instructional Funds and Vendor Policies

 Excel Academy has a list of vendors who provide an array of products and services to enrolled families.
-Currently enrolled parents and ESs are able to request new vendors.
+Currently enrolled parents and TORs are able to request new vendors.
 Excel does not accept solicitations.

 All vendors must complete the vendor application process.
 For service vendors who work directly with Excel students, the process includes Live Scan fingerprint background checks.
 Please understand this is an important step to protect your students.
 If a vendor does not wish to complete all parts of the application including the Live Scan fingerprint background check, the application cannot be approved.
 Families that join Excel Academy have access to the Approved Vendor list.